rosklyar/card-assigner/README.md

-Service for assigning some sort of cards to user
+Service that assigns a card to the user.

-System has configuration of album with cards.
+System has configuration that consists of album, sets, and cards.
 Album contains sets.
 Sets contain cards.

 Example:

 Album "Animals"

 - Set "Birds"
  - Card "Stork"
  - Card "Tit"
  - Card "Eagle"
 - Set "Fish"
  - Card "Perch"
  - Card "Pike"
  - Card "Marlin"

-Service has to support an API for adding some card to user.
+Service has to support an API that adds a random card to the user.

-During assigning cards Service generates next events:
+While Service assigns cards it generates following events:

-- User finished some set(user has all cards in some set)
+- User have completed a set of cards (user has collected all cards from a set)
-- User finished the album(user has all cards in the album)
+- User have completed an album (user has all collected all sets from an album)

-Requests for adding cards can be called in multithreading environment.
-State of users Service can store in memory.
+Requests for adding cards can be called within multithreading environment.
+State of users can be stored in the memory.

-We can use next scenario as test for the Service:
+Following scenario can be used as a test for the Service:
-- Generate cards randomly for defined list of users from n threads until all users finish album.
+- Randomly generate cards for a defined list of users from "n" threads until all users complete an album.